swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Lists

 A list is an ordered, indexable collection of data.
-Lets say you have collected some current and voltage data that looks like this:
+Let's say you have collected some current and voltage data that looks like this:

 ```